 A drive along the Cape Peninsula, a rocky headland jutting out over the Atlantic Ocean, is one of our favourite additions to our Cape Town itinerary.
 The highlights of a Cape Peninsula day trip are the southerly points of the Cape of Good Hope and Cape Point and the dramatic cliff faces and ocean views will make you feel like you are at the end of the earth.
 The journey is just as good as the destination: the colourful beach houses of Muizenburg and the penguin colony of Boulders Beach are stand out sights along the way.
 The drive will also take you through the Cape Floral Region, one of the richest plant areas in the world and a UNESCO World Heritage Site.

 Here’s our guide to the best stops on a drive through the Cape Peninsula: prepare to be in awe of those views!
+If you prefer to do a tour check out this option of a full day tour from Cape Town.

 1 | Muizenberg Beach